Bound to Life

 The council questions me for hours.

-I tell them of the old ones, and sleeping masters, and the armies of Tshuan.
+I tell them of the old ones, sleeping masters, the armies of Tshuan, and prophecies of war.

 They are frightened of me.